 That is the risk of the betting type and is also why you can get more favorable odds on teams that you would think would be heavily favored.

 NBA Championship Odds bettors are very speculative.
 These bettors spend a lot of time and money wagering on NBA futures bets and usually have a strong opinion on a specific team.
 This could be because of an off-season acquisition, free-agent signing, coaching change, or even a gut feeling.
 Having a bet that lasts so long before you win or lose can be fun, and some bettors enjoy that aspect of it.

 Every team has NBA Championship odds, but that does not mean that they are all worth betting on.
-Some teams are in the midst of a complete rebuild, such as the Oklahoma City Thunder, Detroit Pistons, San Antonio Spurs, Houston Rockets, and Orlando Magic.
-Despite having very enticing odds at +50000, there is no real reason to bet on these teams, as the odds they even make the playoffs are extraordinarily low.
+Some teams are in the midst of a complete rebuild, and despite having very enticing odds at +50000, there is no real reason to bet on these teams, as the odds they even make the playoffs are extraordinarily low.

 NBA Championship Odds FAQ

 Which team won the NBA Championship last season?

 The Denver Nuggets won the 2022-23 NBA Championship behind multiple iconic playoff performances from two-time MVP Nikola Jokic and Jamal Murray.
 Denver coasted to the NBA Finals without much trouble and then won the series in just five games against the red-hot Miami Heat.

 The Los Angeles Lakers and Boston Celtics are tied for the most NBA Championships with 17 apiece.
 If Boston had won the NBA Finals in the 2021-22 season, it would have been in the lead with 18.
 However, they didn’t, and the Golden State Warriors increased their own championship total to 7.